golubitsky/wake-word-app/2021-06-02_planning_session.md

     - Find the longest file we have.
     - While creating images
       - pad with empty audio so that each represents the same length.
       - Where to pad?
 Is beginning best?
+Tensorflow tutorial pads at end.
 - Script to convert MP3 -> Mel Spectrogram (not yet prototyped; presumably small modification needed w.r.t.
 WAV, if any)

 #### How to develop the script?